mildannerofc/S1Purish-Engine-Disasm/README.md

 # Sonic 1 Purish Engine
 A disassembly of Sonic 1 with Purish modifications in Engine.

-This is not "Sonic 1 Definitive", this is Sonic 1 Engine Base that Mildanner made by modifying it how does he like to be used in a ROM Hack Structure.
+This is not "Sonic 1 Definitive", this is Sonic 1 Engine Base that Mildanner made by modifying it how does he like to be used in a ROM Hack Structure but with improved stuff.
-## Known modifications in engine
+## Known Modifications in Engine
 * PAL fix SMPS;
 * Sonic Jump Dash Ability;
+* Clap and Cymbal added to Mega PCM;
 * Extra music 94-9F;
 * Clean palette in half;
 * Smooth special stage;